JTMatos2121/payrollRepo/README.md

 # payrollRepo
-My first attempt to create a payroll program.
+This is a basic early version of the payroll program.